sez11a/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npm-sdk.markdown

 $$$

-Running the command `lnka man features` displays the available feature levels and their supported features:
+Running the command `lnka man features` displays the available feature levels with their minimum component versions and supported features:

     Feature level 2
       · Gradle: 2.5.0